A Brief Background:

 During the 1980's and

 early 1990's, my job responsibilities (usually working 40+ weeks per year

-mid-90's, with far less travel required for work, I again was able to focus
+by the mid-90's, with far less travel required for work, I was again able to focus

 the hobby with even more determination than